kadena-io/hardhat-kadena-plugin/packages/hardhat-kadena/README.md

 ## Installation

-To install the plugin, run the following command: **NOT PUBLISHED YET**
+To install the plugin, run the following command

 ```bash
 npm install hardhat_kadena